 I leave Electrical and Mechanical Engineering separate, because together they would create a distinctively large category and distort statistics.

 I favour using Trados for translation projects.
 I import customer source documents, translate with or without machine translation, proofread and export the target document.

-It’s no longer sufficient to have that feel good or bad feeling about past performance.
+It’s no longer sufficient to have a good or bad feeling about past performance.
 It requires measurement.
-I have measured translation output, performance, productivity.
+I have measured translation output, performance, and productivity.
 Words done by day, week and year and been able to improve because of measurement.

 The database manages projects.
 I time all work spent on projects, and I use the accumulated statistics in a Weekly Review.

 I therefore need to capture time spent on projects in the translation database.
 I work on projects in batches of roughly half an hour, which I record using the timer screen.

 Timing project work

 This is where I record the customer order, along with the price, the customer PO number, and my initial estimate for the job.